 When others don’t understand, it can also be frustrating needing to deal with misconceptions or myths about type 1 diabetes and type 2 diabetes.
 This includes people asking whether you’re “allowed” to eat something, or people being judgmental about injecting insulin in public.

-Sometimes, people may feel anxious.
+Sometimes, people may feel anxious, and may experience stress and diabetes.
 Hypo anxiety, for instance, means fearing situations in which you might get low blood sugar – a fear that might make a person want to avoid social situations.

 Diabetes, however, doesn’t need to be a limitation – it just means approaching social situations in a different way.
 If you feel like you’ve ever experienced some of the above examples, then see our solutions that might help you in future!